|Revised||July 8, 2019|

 - A full-time employee who works less than a 40-hour workweek shall earn sick leave on a prorated basis if he/she works one-half (1/2) or more of the scheduled work days in a month.
 The leave earned shall be computed as a percentage of total amount earned by an employee working a full workweek.

-- Advancement: Blue Ridge Community College may advance sick leave not to exceed the amount an employee can earn during the current fiscal year.
+- Advancement: The College may advance sick leave not to exceed the amount an employee can earn during the current fiscal year.

-- Verification of Sick Leave: Blue Ridge Community College may require a statement from a health care provider or other acceptable proof that the employee was unable to work to ensure that there will be no abuse of sick leave privileges.
+- Verification of Sick Leave: The College may require a statement from a health care provider or other acceptable proof that the employee was unable to work due to one of the eligible uses in Section V.

 - Eligible Uses of Sick Leave: Where possible, Sick Leave must be requested in advance on forms provided by the College.
 Sick Leave may be granted for:

 - Illness or injury which prevents an employee from performing his/her usual duties.